USPS Hiring Process (Here Are The Ins & Outs + FAQs)

-Finding stable, well-paid employment is hard, especially for those without a college degree or a GED.
-Luckily, the United States Postal Service offers plenty of career-track, entry-level positions that require little in the way of education or training.
+Finding stable, well-paid employment is complex, especially for those without a college degree or a GED.
+Luckily, the United States Postal Service offers plenty of career-track, entry-level positions that require little education or training.

 So, in this article, we’ll discuss everything you need to know about getting a job at USPS.
-To that end, we discuss the steps of the hiring process, look at how long it takes to get a job, and find out if it’s hard to get a USPS job, so keep reading to learn more!
+To that end, we discuss the hiring process steps, look at how long it takes to get a job and find out if it’s hard to get a USPS job.

-There are 5 steps in the USPS hiring process in 2023.
+There are 5 steps in the USPS hiring process.
 After finding an open position and filling out the application, applicants must pass an online exam that tests their memory, speed, and accuracy.
 Applicants who score 70% or higher move on to the interview stage and complete a pre-employment background check.

 What Are the Steps in the Hiring Process for USPS?